fortrabbit/blog/headless-and-reactive.md

 ## 3 - Coupled

 Some developers questioned the decoupled approach.
 Why not send HTML over the wire?
 Why not use existing tooling for routing and authentication?
 Modern PHP frameworks come with battle tested tooling, like routing and authentication.
 Twig and Blade are powerful templating languages.
 Why abandon all that?
 Build modern monoliths!
-This is faster and often easier to implement.
+This is faster and often easier to implement in terms of hosting and deployment as it involves fewer moving parts.

 ### A - Livewire